corlife-wellness-platform/frontend-coding-exercise/README.md

 ### TASK 08

-Animate the Splash logo - you can be as creative as you like here, but ensure that the animation duration is 1000ms.
+Animate the Splash logo - you can be as creative as you like here, but ensure that the animation duration is at least 1000ms.

 Comments: